Li Zijun

 Li Zijun (李子君 (李子君, Lǐ Zǐjūn); December 14, 1996) is a retired Chinese competitive figure skater.
-She is the 2012 Winter Youth Olympic bronze medalist and the 2014 Four Continents bronze medalist.
-Li is also the 2017 Asian Winter Games silver medalist, 2010 JGP Final bronze medalist, and a four-time (2011–2014) Chinese national champion.
+She is the 2017 Asian Winter Games silver medalist and the 2014 Four Continents bronze medalist.

+On the junior level, Li is the 2012 Winter Youth Olympic bronze medalist and the 2010 JGP Final bronze medalist.
+Domestically, she is a four-time (2011–2014) Chinese national champion.

 Li represented China at the 2014 Winter Olympics.

 Personal life

 Li was born on December 14, 1996, in Changchun, China.

 In 2023, Li announced that she had gotten married and had a daughter.

 Career

 2010–11 season: First senior national title

 Li debuted on the ISU Junior Grand Prix circuit during the 2010–11 season.
 She won the bronze medal in Austria and placed fourth in the Czech Republic to qualify for the Final.
 At the Junior Grand Prix Final, she tied with Risa Shoji for third place.
 She won the bronze medal on the tie-breaker.

 Li went on to win her first senior national title.
 She finished ninth at the 2011 World Junior Championships.